Kodō (taiko group): History

 Kodō was formed in 1981 and made their debut at the Berliner Philharmonie in the same year.
 Kodō is sometimes considered to be simply renamed from the taiko group Ondekoza organized in 1971.
 Indeed, Kodō was formed out of the existing members of Ondekoza, but their leader, Den Tagayasu, left the group before the transition and lead performer Eitetsu Hayashi left quickly thereafter.
 Tagayasu continued to use the name Ondekoza for his new group, and required the group to choose a new name.
 Hayashi, who departed from the group soon after its founding to begin a solo career, suggested the name "Kodō".
 Hayashi created the name based on the dual meaning of the word; the first, "drum children", was based on feedback from mothers that their music lulled their children to sleep.
 The second meaning, "heartbeat" originated from comparing the sound of taiko drums to the sound of a mother's heartbeat on her child in the womb.

 The group spent the next 7 years touring Europe, Japan, North and South Americas and the Far East.
 Following this, they founded Kodō village on Sado Island, and also started an annual Earth Celebration, an international arts festival on Sado Island that is managed by the city of Sado and the Kodō Cultural Foundation.

 Kodō had three sold out performances at the 1984 Olympic Arts Festival in Los Angeles, a 10-week event which preceded the 1984 Summer Olympics.

-In 1989, the group held its first drum workshop, referred to as Kodō Juku which includes introducing their training regiment and their approach to taiko performance.
+In 1989, the group held its first drum workshop, referred to as Kodō Juku which includes introducing their training regimen and their approach to taiko performance.
 These workshops are held up to four times a year and do not require any background in drumming.

 The non-profit Kodō Cultural Foundation was established in 1997, and three years later, they founded the Kodō Arts Sphere America organization in North America.
 This organization started to present workshop tours in 2003.